microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 In [Challenge 2](../Student/Challenge-02.md), students will be required to land their data in OneLake and transform to Bronze.
 Instead of retrieving these data files via script or manually, students can use the provided ``Raw`` zone copies, from the 'suggested' sources.

 *"Yarr, ye done a good job finding treasure on the high seas, your Captain be proud of ye.
-Now, land ho that data ye-selves or, perchance take a looksee in the RAW chest.
+Now, land ho that data ye-selves or, perchance take a look-see in the RAW chest.
 Now, swab the decks, I mean data, your Captain wants me bronze!"*

 Using these provided ``Raw`` files will allow students to focus on data wrangling and transformation as opposed to the data retrieval, removing the requirement for SLIP registration and FTP access to BOM.
 Of course, if they want to do it the ~~hard~~ challenging way, they can!